awsdocs/amazon-redshift-developer-guide/doc_source/stored-procedure-transaction-management.md

 When you use a COMMIT, ROLLBACK, or TRUNCATE statement from within a stored procedure, the following constraints apply:
 + If the stored procedure is called from within a transaction block, it can't issue a COMMIT, ROLLBACK, or TRUNCATE statement\.
 This restriction applies within the stored procedure's own body and within any nested procedure call\.
 + If the stored procedure is created with `SET config` options, it can't issue a COMMIT, ROLLBACK, or TRUNCATE statement\.
 This restriction applies within the stored procedure's own body and within any nested procedure call\.
 + Any cursor that is open \(explicitly or implicitly\) is closed automatically when a COMMIT, ROLLBACK, or TRUNCATE statement is processed\.
-For constraints on explicit and implicit cursors, see [Limits and Differences for Stored Procedure Support](stored-procedure-constraints.md)\.
+For constraints on explicit and implicit cursors, see [Limits and differences for stored procedure support](stored-procedure-constraints.md)\.

 Additionally, you can't run COMMIT or ROLLBACK using dynamic SQL\.
 However, you can run TRUNCATE using dynamic SQL\.
 For more information, see [Dynamic SQL](c_PLpgSQL-statements.md#r_PLpgSQL-dynamic-sql)\.